ModelTC/llmc/README.md

 - [ ] QuIP#
 - [ ] AQLM

 **Note:** Some specific algorithms like QUIK, SpQR, needing special hardware or kernel support can not go through naive quantization by multiple backends, and then utilize these backends to infer.
-But users can still use our tool to evaluate the performance these algorithms in their research.
+But users can still use our tool to evaluate the performance of these algorithms in their research.

 ### Pruning